Information on registering your interest, how to apply for an Erasmus traineeship, and links to the application forms.

 You will normally receive notification about your application within 2 weeks.
 However, during peak times (May-September) it may take longer to review your application.

-Can I apply for funding for more than one traineeship?
+Can I apply for funding more than once?

-Yes, as long as each of your Erasmus placements individually meets the eligibility criteria in terms of minimum duration and activity - see What is an Erasmus+ traineeship? for more information.
+Yes, as long as each of your Erasmus placements individually meets the eligibility criteria in terms of minimum duration and activity.

 What information should be given in the application?